-- (1) The parents or curator of a person under 14 years of age shall be liable for damage unlawfully caused to another person by the person under 14 years of age regardless of the culpability of parents or curator. - (2) The parents or curator of a person of 14 to 18 years of age shall also be liable for damage unlawfully caused to another person by the person of 14 to 18 years of age regardless of the culpability of the parents or curator, unless they prove that they have done everything which could be reasonably expected in order to prevent the damage.
+(1) The parents or curators shall be liable for damage unlawfully caused to another person by the person under 14 years of age regardless of the culpability of parents or curators.

-- (3) In the cases provided for in subsections (1) and (2) of this section, a person who, by a contract, assumes the obligation to exercise supervision over a child shall be liable for damage caused by the child. - (4) In the relationship between a child and his or her parents or curator or a person specified in subsection (3) of this section, only the parents, curator or person specified in subsection (3) of this section shall be liable even if the child himself or herself is liable for the unlawful causing of damage. - (5) The curator of a person with restricted active legal capacity who has been placed under curatorship due to mental disability shall be liable for damage unlawfully caused by the person to another person, unless the curator proves that he or she has done everything which could be reasonably expected in order to prevent the ward from causing damage.
+- (2) The parents or curators shall also be liable for damage unlawfully caused to other persons by a person of 14 to 18 years of age regardless of the culpability of the parents or curators, unless they prove that they have done everything which could be reasonably expected in order to prevent the damage. - (3) In the cases provided for in subsections (1) and (2) of this section, a person who, by a contract, assumes the obligation to exercise supervision over a child shall be liable for damage caused by the child. - (4) In the relationship between a child and his or her parents or curator or a person specified in subsection (3) of this section, only the parents, curator or person specified in subsection (3) of this section shall be liable even if the child himself or herself is liable for the unlawful causing of damage. - (5) The curator of a person with restricted active legal capacity who has been placed under curatorship due to mental disability shall be liable for damage unlawfully caused by the person to another person, unless the curator proves that he or she has done everything which could be reasonably expected in order to prevent the ward from causing damage.
 In the relationship between a ward and the curator, the curator is presumed to be liable even if the ward himself or herself is liable for the causing of damage.